Curious George Goes to the Hospital: Plot

-George wakes up to find a box labeled "surprise" on the desk, it contains a jigsaw puzzle.
-George opens the box, takes a puzzle piece out and, thinking it is a piece of candy, he swallows it.
+George wakes up to find a box labeled "surprise" on the desk; it contains a jigsaw puzzle.
+George opens the box, takes a puzzle piece out, and, thinking it is a piece of candy, he swallows it.
 The Man with the Yellow Hat comes home and tells George that the puzzle is a present for him.
-They both assemble the puzzle, but notice that the last piece is missing.
-Unable to find the missing piece, they go to bed.
-The next morning, George has a stomachache and is unable to eat his breakfast.
-Worried, the Man calls the doctor.
-The doctor is unable to determine the problem and recommends that George should go to the hospital.
+They both assemble the puzzle but notice that the last piece is missing.
+The man looks for the piece everywhere but cannot find it, and he thinks it's strange since it's a brand-new puzzle.
+Eventually, he gives up searching and he and George go to bed.
+In the morning, George has a stomachache and refuses to eat his breakfast.
+Worried, the Man calls Doctor Baker, who comes to the house but is unable to determine the problem so recommends that George should go to the hospital.

-The Man reassures George at the hospital, reminding him of being here before when he broke his leg (referencing a previous story).
+The Man reassures George on the way to the hospital, reminding him of being here before when he broke his leg and how kind the nurses were (referencing Curious George Takes a Job).
 George is given a barium drink from a nurse and then taken to the x-ray room.
-The taken x-ray reveals the puzzle piece lodged in George's stomach, the Man with the Yellow Hat realizes that the last piece was missing because George had swallowed it.
-The doctor then tells George that a small operation is needed to remove it, and he has to stay for a few days.
-He reveals that a tube is needed to take the puzzle piece out of George's stomach.
+The x-ray reveals the puzzle piece lodged in George's stomach, and the Man with the Yellow Hat recognizes it right away.
+The doctor then tells George and the Man that a small operation is needed to remove the piece, and George would have to stay at the hospital for a few days.
+He said that a tube would be used to take the puzzle piece out of George's stomach.

-Later, George is admitted to the waiting room where they meet Betsy and her mother.
+Later, George is admitted to the waiting room where they see Betsy and her mother.
 Betsy is scared and worried because this is her first time in a hospital.
-George meets a nurse named Carol, who takes him to the children's ward where George's temperature and blood pressure are recorded, and he is given a pill and a shot to put him to sleep then wheeled into surgery.
-After surgery, George is groggy and does not want to read a new book the Man brings him, and goes back to sleep.
+George meets a nurse named Carol, who takes him to the children's ward, where he spends the night.
+In the morning, George's temperature and blood pressure are recorded, and he is given a pill and a shot to put him to sleep, then wheeled into the operating room.
+After surgery, George is groggy and does not want to read a new book the Man brings him, and Nurse Carol tells the Man to let him sleep.